SeRViCE-Lab/superchick/README.md

 The result is published as `/vicon_clouds` for onward streaming into `move-it` for real-time control.
 Below is an example cloud from the four points on the head transformed into a `sensor_msgs/PointCloud2` object.

 ![Vicon Clouds](/superchick_cloud/clouds.png)

+@TODO:
+To deploy on real robot, pass arg sim as true.
+This will launch the `superchick/launch/robot_interface.launch` file that brings the robot alive.

+### Changelog

+- Added moveit demo run instructions to readme Sept 28, 10:44pm (LKN)
+- Added cloud info to readme (Oct 6)